 Also known as a “draft inducer,” this little motor exists to help clear the heat exchanger of leftover gas from a prior cycle and vent all gases produced during the furnace’s combustion process.

 If the inducer motor starts pulling high amps, it can eventually burn out.
-It can also get dirty over time, which which causes safety switches to cut the furnace off.
+It can also get dirty over time, which causes safety switches to cut the furnace off.
 During tune-ups, we check the draft to make sure the inducer fan motor is working properly.

 Anyway, you’ve got to replace it when it goes bad.
 Whenever we replace a draft inducer, we also take samples from the flue gas to test the efficiency of your burners and the integrity of your heat exchanger.